MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 ### WithUseEmbeddedWebView

 Using <xref:Microsoft.Identity.Client.AcquireTokenInteractiveParameterBuilder.WithUseEmbeddedWebView(System.Boolean)> enables developers to specify whether they want to force the usage of an embedded web view or the system browser (when available).
-An embedded web view is effectively a popup that wraps either WebView1 or WebView2, depending on the client configuration.
+An embedded web view is effectively a popup that contains either a WebView1 or a WebView2 component, depending on the client configuration.
 For more details see [Using web browsers (MSAL.NET)](../using-web-browsers.md) and [Using WebView2 with MSAL.NET](../../advanced/webview2.md).

 You can specify whether to use the embedded web view or not when acquiring the token: